Content Policy

 • assure all organizations whose staff have access to the content manager publishing tool understand their role and are provided a clear line of communications

-• require all organizations whose staff have access to the content manager publishing tool agree to the terms of usage and sign the Illinois workNet Local Content Policy adopted by the LWIB and LWIA
+• require all organizations whose staff have access to the content manager publishing tool to agree to the terms of usage and sign the Illinois workNet Local Content Policy adopted by the LWIB and LWIA

 • identify local content across partners and other organizations and keep the information current